jcu-eresearch/plone-user-doc/source/managingcontent.rst

 The easiest method for doing this is to install and setup a WebDAV client, the connection protocol that you can use to connect to the site from your desktop.

+..
+TODO Currently commented out because the link is broken
+..
 See one of the relevant tutorials for your operating system in `Usage Tutorials <resolveuid/5f66ce87d71439f43634dff9c774d7ff>`_ .